jonnyrobots/roberts.work/6-designance.md

 ---

 # Designance
 <iframe height="320" src="https://designance.substack.com/embed" frameborder="0" scrolling="no" allowfullscreen></iframe>

 <p>Am I better at designing products, or investing in software companies?
 I'm writing Designance as I find out the hard way.</p>

-<p>Subscribe to get the latest installment delivered straight to your inbox, or read the archive below.
+<p>Subscribe to get the latest instalment delivered straight to your inbox, or read the archive below.
 And if you like what you're reading, consider forwarding it to a friend.</p>

 ### Archive